ipfs-force-community/threadmirror/README.md

 * **Instant AI summary** – A concise, LLM-generated digest arrives with the reply so you can grasp the whole thread at a glance.
 * **Shareable permalink** – Receive a clean `https://threadmirror.xyz/thread/<id>` link that never breaks—perfect for bookmarking or sharing anywhere.
 * **End-to-end share image** – The bot also returns a single long image of the full thread, great for posting in chats or saving offline.
-* **Multilingual & cross-platform roadmap** – Future support for translating full threads and ingestion from Telegram, Bluesky, TruthSocial, and more.

 ## 📝 Usage